-5. The next workday, staff in LITS will create a Moodle-only account for you.
+5. The next business day, staff in LITS will create a Moodle-only account for you.
 They will email you your login ID and initial passphrase (password) to get into the account as soon as possible -- generally one business day later.

 - Please note that some Moodle sites direct students on to use library online resources such as research databases and e-journals.
 Auditors who have agreed with faculty to complete assignments using these student resources will need to come to the Library building and use the computers there for access, per our licensing agreements with online resources.

-Please note that, should you register again in a future semester, you may be able to skip steps 5 & 6, if you are still able to login to Moodle using your login from the previous semester.
+Please note that, should you audit again in a future semester, you may be able to skip steps 5 and 6 if you are still able to login to Moodle using your login from the previous semester.

 Auditing privileges may be denied or revoked at any time.
 The College reserves the right to limit the number of courses audited by any one person, to limit the total number of auditors on campus in a particular term, and to change this policy.